Californ1a/ProfileFixer/README.md

 3. Unzip it into Distance's root (right-click Distance in Steam and go to Manage -> Browse local files)
 4. Run the game
 5. Go to Options->Profiles and make sure the current profile is the one you want to attempt to restore (the one with `(selected)` next to it).
+    * The name of the profile *must* match the name on the local leaderboards that you want to be associated with this profile.
+It can be renamed after.
-6. On the main menu, hit `LeftCtrl + RightShift + P`
+7. On the main menu, hit `LeftCtrl + RightShift + P`
-7. Follow the prompts
+8. Follow the prompts